thelastoutpostworkshop/FastDisplayPrototyping/README.md

 #include <Adafruit_GFX.h>

 // -- Hardware-specific library & Definitions Section
+// -- Change this section according to your type of display
 #include <Adafruit_TFTLCD.h>

 #define LCD_CS A3 // Chip Select goes to Analog 3